Many Cultures, One Community, Living, Learning and Working Together

 A Message from our Deputy Principal

 Our school community is enriched by the active role which our parents play in school life.
 Our Parents Association offer constant support to one another, to the children and to the staff.
-Many of our parents also help out in our classes, attend our parent and toddler group and attend various VEC run classes held here in the school.
+Many of our parents also help out in our classes, attend our parent and toddler group and participate in various DDLETB run classes held here in the school.
 Each member of our school community – our children, our parents and our school staff are treated at all times with mutual respect adding to the positive and vibrant atmosphere that prevails in our school.

 Please take some time to browse our website and make sure to check back in regularly to keep updated with news and events in our school.